-A full list of consultees is attached as Annex 4.
+A full list of consultees is attached as annex 2.

-This statement of policy is likely to take effect from February 2022.
-It will remain in force for no more than 3 years, but may be reviewed at any time.
+The Statement will remain in force for no more than 3-years although it may be reviewed at any time.

-When undertaking a review we will carry out a consultation on any proposed changes.
-This will include publishing and advertising the revisions which will subsequently become part of the SoP.
+When undertaking a review, we will carry out a consultation on any proposed changes.
+This will include publishing and advertising the revisions which will subsequently become part of the Statement of Principles.